dpouzada/Watson_for_MANA/README.md

 ### The architecture

 This algorithm architecture was specifically tailored for MANA in order to classify with highest accuracy articles content as relevant/non relevant information.
-It optimizes the classification by orchestrating efficiently the use of several IBM Watson AI.
+It optimizes the classification by orchestrating efficiently the use of several IBM Watson AI modules.